-Harris Teeter’s prices were about the same as those at Giant, Shoppers, and Weis, but it fared much better on our customer surveys on quality.
-Harris Teeter received “superior” ratings for “overall quality” from 73 percent of its surveyed customers.
-It also received considerably higher scores than Giant, Safeway, and Shoppers for “quality of fresh produce,” “quality of meats,” “staff helpfulness/pleasantness,” and all other survey questions.
+While Harris Teeter’s prices were about the same as those at Giant, it continues to fare much better than Giant and Safeway on our customer surveys on quality.
+Harris Teeter received “superior” ratings for “overall quality” from 63 percent of its surveyed customers—similar to scores attained by Whole Foods.
+It also received considerably higher scores than Giant and Safeway for “quality of fresh produce,” “quality of meats,” “staff helpfulness/pleasantness,” and all other survey questions.

-You can save by substituting store brands and generic products for national brands.
+You save by substituting store brands and generics for national brands.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of the full market basket dropped by an average of about five percent.
+At most stores, when we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of our list dropped by about six percent.